travnichols916/tech-news/README.md

 </div>

-### Insomnia:
+### Heroku:
 ![Insomnia](./assets/Screenshot%20(15).png)

 ## Description

- * MongoDB is a popular choice for Social Networks due to its speed with large amounts of data and flexibility.
- * Building an API for a social network web application is where user can share their thoughts, reactions toa  friends thoughts and creating a friend list.
- * Use of date now is used as well as a Utils helper considering the sophistication of the application for accurate formatting and time stamps.
+ * Folder structure follows the Model-View-Controller paradigm.
+ * Expres-handlebars is used to package handlebars.js for views
+ * My SQL2 and Sequelize packages connect to a MySQL database for my models and create an Express.js API for controllers
+ * Dotenv package is used for environment variables
+ * Bcrypt package is used to hash passwords
+ * Express session and connect session sequelize packages are used for authentication.
+ * Express session package stores the session data on the client in a cookie.